thephoeron/LLTHW/README.md

 Copyright &copy; 2012--2015, "the Phoeron" Colin J.E.
 Lupton and the Authors.

-The book and web site code are released under the MIT License.
+The web site and source code are released under the MIT License.
 See `llthw/LICENSE` for more information.

+The book text of Learn Lisp The Hard Way is is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nd/4.0/">Creative Commons Attribution-NoDerivatives 4.0 International License</a>.